amazon-archives/serverless-retail-workshop/docs/exercise_5.rst

 We have a reasonable set up so far with our service being served by AWS Lambda.

+Now, although the service is running with full scaling capabilities on AWS Lambda, there are potentially downstream services - databases, job runners, or physical warehouse limitations - that might limit the speed with which our overall infrastructure can respond to higher demand and scale.

+Ideally, these downstream services would be re-architected to handle the new scaling requirements, but in the meantime, we can build a small queuing system in front of our service to handle this.
+To accomplish this, we'll use an `Amazon Simple Queue Service`_ queue.

+Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale micro-services, distributed systems, and serverless applications.
+SQS eliminates the complexity and overhead associated with managing and operating message oriented middleware, and empowers developers to focus on differentiating work.
+Using SQS, you can send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.

-What we can do further to this is to use Amazon Simple Queue Service to deal with back pressure.
-However, we don't want to rewrite our service to do this.
-So what we can do is use a small service to emulate our backend service which just forwards the request to Amazon SQS and then have a receiver which forwards those requests onto the original backend API Gateway.
+Leveraging SQS, we can build a small service to emulate our backend service which just forwards the request to Amazon SQS and then have a receiver which forwards those requests onto the original backend API Gateway.

 To do this we have one .jar file (or, Java project) with two different AWS Lambda functions to be called.